CTCycle/XREPORT-radiological-reports-generator/README.md

 This project leverages Just-In-Time model compilation through `torch.compile`, enhancing model performance by tracing the computation graph and applying advanced optimizations like kernel fusion and graph lowering.
 This approach significantly reduces computation time during both training and inference.
 The default backend, TorchInductor, is designed to maximize performance on both CPUs and GPUs.
 Additionally, the installation includes Triton, which generates highly optimized GPU kernels for even faster computation on NVIDIA hardware.
 For Windows users, a precompiled Triton wheel is bundled with the installation, ensuring seamless integration and performance improvements.

 ## 4. How to use
 On Windows, run *start_on_windows.bat* to launch the application.
 Please note that some antivirus software, such as Avast, may flag or quarantine python.exe when called by the .bat file.
-If you encounter unusual behavior, consider adding an exception for your Anaconda or Miniconda environments in your antivirus settings.
+If you encounter unusual behavior, consider adding an exception in your antivirus settings.

 The main interface streamlines navigation across the application's core services, including dataset evaluation, model training and evaluation, and inference.
 Users can easily visualize generated plots and browse both training and inference images.
 Models training supports customizable configurations and also allows resuming previous sessions using pretrained models.